Dangerous Driving Policy

 • Emailing admin@gotocatch.com.

-Reports should include the trip time, location, and a brief description of the incident.
+Reports should include the trip time, location, and a brief incident description.

 (b) Catch’s Review Process